-In the registration dossier you identify professional use of the substance with the product category PC12: Fertilisers in the sector of use SU1: Agriculture, forestry and fishing.
-Furthermore, you identify also consumer use of the substance as fertiliser (soil amendments).
+In the registration dossier you identify professional use of the substance in the sector of use SU1: Agriculture, forestry and fishing.
+Furthermore, you identify professional use of the Substance in construction industry and consumer use of the Substance, both with widespread outdoor applications (e.g. non-industrial spaying for professionals).
 These indicate that the direct/indirect exposure of the soil is likely.
 Moreover, there is no exposure potential assessment and/or information on controls of exposure by the Substance provided in the CSR which would support your claim that direct and indirect exposure of the soil compartment is unlikely.